Simon Hart: Parliamentary career

-Welsh Secretary
+Due to the 2023 Periodic Review of Westminster constituencies, Hart's constituency of Carmarthen West and South Pembrokeshire was abolished, and replaced with Caerfyrddin.
+In June 2024, Hart was selected as the Conservative candidate for Caerfyddin at the 2024 general election.

+He lost the election for the new seat of Caerfyrddin, coming third with 8,825 votes (19.4%).

+Ministerial positions

 Following the 2019 general election, Hart was appointed Secretary of State for Wales by Prime Minister Boris Johnson, replacing Alun Cairns.

-On 22 April 2020, during the COVID-19 pandemic, he became the first minister to speak in the Commons chamber via remote video link, answering a question from Marco Longhi, the Conservative MP for Dudley North, who also spoke remotely.
+On 22 April 2020, during the COVID-19 pandemic, he became the second minister to speak in the Commons chamber via remote video link, answering a question from Marco Longhi, the Conservative MP for Dudley North, who also spoke remotely.

 On 6 July 2022, Hart resigned from government in the wake of widespread criticism of Boris Johnson's handling of the Chris Pincher scandal, following the earlier resignations of Chancellor Rishi Sunak and Health Secretary Sajid Javid.

-Chief Whip

-Hart was appointed Chief Whip of the Conservative Party as part of the Sunak ministry on 25 October 2022.
+On 25 October 2022, Hart was appointed Chief Whip of the Conservative Party by Rishi Sunak as part of his first cabinet.

+House of Lords

+On 11 April 2025, Hart was awarded a life peerage in Rishi Sunak's Resignation Peerages List.
+He was created as Baron Hart of Tenby, of Lampeter Velfrey in the County of Pembrokeshire on 28 May 2025.